davidstone/isocpp/constexpr-parameters.md

 	++f(0);
 	std::cout << f(1);

 What is this program guaranteed to print?
 The "secretly a template" model says it should print "0" because these are two different functions.
 The "regular function" model says it should print "1" because the variable `x` is declared `static`, and since we have written just one function here, we are using the same variable.
-This paper strongly recommends against the "secretly a template" model, since one of primary goals of this proposal is to allow a more regular style of programming.
-This puts slightly more of a burden on implementors because it means that they can reuse slightly less of the existing template machinery, but it should not be too much extra work to make all of the static variables reference the same variable [[TODO: citation needed]].
+One of primary goals of this proposal is to allow a more regular style of programming, rather than separate rules for run time vs. compile time.
+Therefore, this paper has a goal of forwarding the "regular function" model.
+Unfortunately, the rules for templates are the way they are for a reason.
+There are many examples that, without further work on the topic, seem to suggest that the template model is the only reasonable model:

+	void f(constexpr int n) {
+		static constexpr int x = n;
+		static_assert(x == n);
+	}

+Is this `static_assert` guaranteed to succeed?
+With the regular function model, this function would not be guaranteed to succeed, because the first invokation of the function determines the value of `x`.
+However, there is no fixed ordering of `first` at compile time, especially considering that the function can be called from two different translation units with two different arguments.
+This suggests that it is not workable to have static constexpr variables of dependent value in such functions.
+We run into the same problems with static variables of dependent type.

+	void f(constexpr int n) {
+		using T = std::conditional_t<n == 0, int, long>;
+		static T x;
+	}

+The definition of "dependent type" ends up applying to any locally defined type.

+	void f(constexpr int n) {
+		static struct {
+			static int f() {
+				return n;
+			}
+		} s;
+	}

+The problem here is that if we ever commit to one model of static variables, it is a breaking change to switch to the other.
+So we could restrict static variables to not have a type or value dependent on any constexpr function parameter, and then the "regular function" model works, but we would have to commit ourselves to that model going forward.
+The only two reasonable approaches here are to do what templates do (where a given value of a constexpr function parameter gives you the same instance of static variables, but different values give you different instances) or we simply ban the use of static variables in such functions.
+This paper argues for not allowing static variables at this time, pending further research into this area.

+### Overload resolution

+Determine which function is called can be divided into two steps: determining viable candidates, and then determining the best match from that set of viable candidates. `constexpr` parameters will change both parts of this equation.

+#### Viable candidates

+Determining viable candidates follows a simple rule that should mostly match intuition: if a function parameter is marked `constexpr`, the corresponding argument must be able to initialize a constexpr variable of that same type.
+Note that this is subtly different from another simple rule, which would be that if the parameter is marked `constexpr`, the corresponding argument must also be a constant expression.
+The following code should highlight the difference between the two options:

+	void f(constexpr bool x);
+	void f(bool x);

+	std::true_type x = some_function();
+	f(x);

+This code works under this proposal, but not under the alternative formulation. `boost::hana` makes heavy use of types like `true_type` and `integral_constant` to turn values into types, and these types have a constexpr conversion operator to the "underlying" type.
+It is not necessary to declare `x` constexpr in this example because it is stateless.
+Ideally, such code would continue to work even if the author migrates to a `constexpr` parameter solution where `f` accepts `constexpr bool` instead of being a function template that expects `std::true_type` or `std::false_type`.
+Prior to the introduction of `constexpr` lambdas in C++17, many of these functions could not be marked `constexpr`, and thus they depend on this behavior.

+The "match `constexpr`" rule is even worse in the opposite case:

+	struct Thing {
+		constexpr Thing(int setting1, int setting2);
+		Thing(path const & configuration_file);

+		// ...
+	};

+	void f(Thing const thing);
+	void f(constexpr Thing thing);

+	constexpr path p = "/home/david/file.txt";
+	f(p);

+Here, we have a `constexpr` variable as the source, but the only viable candidate is the overload with the non-`constexpr` parameter.
+It would be quite surprising indeed if we determined that an overload which could not be called was viable to be called.

+#### Overload resolution

+Overload resolution is a bit more complicated, but once again has a fairly simple intuitive backing.
+The general idea is that `constexpr` is used only as a tie-breaker for otherwise ambiguous overloads.

+	void f0(int); // 1
+	void f0(constexpr long); // 2
+	f0(42); // calls 1

+	void f1(int); // 1
+	void f1(constexpr int); // 2
+	f1(42); // calls 2

+	void f2(unsigned); // 1
+	void f2(constexpr long); // 2
+	f2(42); // calls 2

+The complications arise when considering overloads differing only by value category.
+The exact rules of overload resolution will have to be determined after the work on improving support for `constexpr` references.

 ### What are the restrictions on types that can be used as `constexpr` parameters?

 There are two possible options here.
 Conceptually, we would like to be able to use any literal type as a `constexpr` parameter.
 This gives us the most flexibility and feels most like a complete feature.
 Again, however, the obvious implementation strategy for this paper would be to reuse the machinery that handles templates now: internally treat `void f(constexpr int x)` much like `template<int x> void f()`.
 In the "template" model, we would limit `constexpr` parameters to be types which can be passed as template parameters: with P0732, types with a trivial `operator<=>`.
 For functions with `constexpr` parameters, however, many of the concerns that prompted that requirement go away under the "regular function" model.
 The importance of "same instantiation" is limited thanks to not trying to conceptually "instantiate" this into a "regular" function.
-Because we do not propose allowing the formation of pointers to such functions and because we propose a single instance of static variables, the problem is avoided entirely.
-We do not need to decide whether two functions with different `constexpr` variables are "the same" function because the answer is always yes for all types of parameters: `f(1)` calls the same function as `f(2)` even if the parameter is `constexpr`.
+Because we do not propose allowing the formation of pointers to such functions and because we propose not allowing static variables, the problem is avoided entirely.
+We do not need to decide whether two functions with different `constexpr` variables are "the same" function because there is no way to determine the answer.
+The only remaining question here comes down to implementability concerns.

 ### Can you take the address of `constexpr` parameter?